Prag8855/aab/content/guides/german-work-visa-to-freelance-visa.md

 {% include "_blocks/feedbackResidencePermit/freelanceVisa.html" %}

-### Tell your health insurance company
+### Tell your health insurer

 When you are an employee, your employer pays half of your health insurance.
 When you are self-employed, you pay the full amount yourself.
 This means that **your health insurance will be twice as expensive**.

 {% include '_blocks/healthInsuranceCalculator.html' %}

 Sometimes, it makes sense to switch to private health insurance.
-[Talk to a health insurance broker](/guides/german-health-insurance#insurance-brokers) about it first.
+It's a risky decision.
+[Ask my health insurance broker](/guides/german-health-insurance#insurance-brokers) if it makes sense for you.

 **[How to choose German health insurance ➞](/guides/german-health-insurance)**